Community Leadership Awards

 Up to four Community Leadership Awards are given out each year. $10,000 awards are given to individual leaders and $20,000 awards to organizations.
 Individuals and nonprofit organizations in Alameda, Contra Costa, Marin, San Francisco, and San Mateo Counties are eligible.

 The nomination period has now closed.

-Nomination letters will be vetted by Foundation staff, who conduct reference interviews for the most compelling candidates.
+Nomination letters are vetted by Foundation staff, who conduct reference interviews for the most compelling candidates.
 Information is then forwarded on to the Awards Committee, a panel of community leaders from throughout the Bay Area, which reviews nominees and recommends finalists to the Board of Trustees, which selects the winners.
-Winners will be contacted in June.
-All nominators will be notified of the recipients in July.
+Winners are contacted in June.
+All nominators are notified of the recipients in July.

 Contact firstname.lastname@example.org or 415.733.8565.